 It is relatively easy for people to search for your business online.
-The certificate of formation, a document required when filing for a Virginia LLC, are public records.
+The formation of an LLC in Virginia requires certain requirements and fees, including filing the Articles of Organization, which are public records.
 In this document, you are asked to list the owners.
 In some states, you don’t have to list your information and can instead avoid releasing your personal information to the public.
-The following information may be helpful to owners who desire more security from prying eyes.
+The following information may be helpful to owners who desire more security from prying eyes while providing the benefit of asset protection.
+Crafting an operating agreement, understanding taxes, and filing an annual report will help your LLC remain compliant and protected.

 An Anonymous LLC is a limited liability company whose owners are not publicly identified by the state.
 An Anonymous LLC is created by being careful where and how an LLC is formed.
 Some states require managers to be listed, but a nominee manager may often be used.
 Nevertheless, even if you are in a state that allows you to withhold member information, a registered agent and Organizer are always listed.
 You may select a registered agent or organizer that is either a third-party service or a person following your state's regulations.
 Make sure you do not put yourself if you want to retain privacy as you will be required to provide your name and address.
 In Virginia, you can change your registered agent to someone else through the Clerk’s Information System.
 They have a how-to guide available on the State Corporation Commission site.